 Starting Oct.
 1, 2019, you can book a stay at a Downtown Calgary Hotel and receive a $50 gift card to shop at CF Chinook Centre, CrossIron Mills, or The CORE Shopping Centre, PER NIGHT OF YOUR STAY!

 I partnered with Tourism Calgary to highlight this awesome promotion on my blog and social media.
 Mike and I spent a weekend in the city, staying at the Calgary Marriott Downtown Hotel, dining all over the downtown core, and shopping at CF Chinook Centre, using the gift cards we received as part of the hotel + shopping promotion.

-The hotel + shopping deal can be redeemed at select downtown Calgary hotels from Oct.
-1, 2018 through to Feb.
-28, 2019.
+The hotel + shopping deal can be redeemed at select downtown Calgary hotels starting Oct.
+1, 2019 through to February 2020.